Comcast Spectacor: Spectra Experiences

-Spectra is composed of three divisions: Venue Management (formerly Global Spectrum), Food Services & Hospitality (formerly Ovations Food Services), and Ticketing & Fan Engagement (formerly Paciolan).

-On June 12, 2017, Learfield, acquired Spectra's Ticketing & Fan Engagement division - formerly known as Paciolan - from Comcast Spectacor.

 In August 2021, it was announced that Spectra would be merging with Oak View Group to form a full-service live events company.

-On November 19, 2021, Oak View Group completed the acquisition of Spectra to form a full-service live events company.
+That November, Oak View acquired Comcast's stake in the business, which it has since folded into its holdings.

 Other businesses

 Comcast Spectacor owns Ovations Food Services, which provides food and beverage services to arenas, stadiums, amphitheaters, fairgrounds and convention centers throughout the United States.
 The roots of the name Ovations go back to a restaurant in the Spectrum, which was located below the concourse.

 New Era Tickets is the full-service ticketing subsidiary of Comcast Spectacor, and provides in-house ticketing in the US and Canada.
-In Philadelphia, the company operates under the name ComcastTIX and provides tickets to events at Wells Fargo Center, Liacouras Center at Temple University, Sun National Bank Center in Trenton, New Jersey, and the Borgata Hotel Casino and Spa in Atlantic City, New Jersey.
+In Philadelphia, the company operates under the name ComcastTIX and provides tickets to events at Xfinity Mobile Arena, Liacouras Center at Temple University, CURE Insurance Arena in Trenton, New Jersey, and the Borgata Hotel Casino and Spa in Atlantic City, New Jersey.

-Comcast Spectacor owns the Seoul Infernal, an Overwatch League team.
-The organization partnered with SK Telecom to establish a joint venture with T1 Entertainment & Sports to develop esports teams around the world.
+Comcast Spectacor owned the Seoul Infernal, an Overwatch League team formerly known as the Philadelphia Fusion, until the closure of the Overwatch League.
+The organization partnered with SK Telecom to establish a joint venture with T1 Entertainment & Sports to develop esports teams around the world; Comcast Spectacor currently owns a 32% stake.

-Comcast Spectacor also oversees G4, a former video game-centric cable and satellite network that was operated by G4 Media from April 24, 2002 to December 31, 2014.
+Comcast Spectacor also oversaw the second iteration of G4, a former video game-centric cable and satellite network that was operated by G4 Media from April 24, 2002, to December 31, 2014.
 The network was relaunched in November 2021 and shuttered in November of the following year.